PascalUlor/Maintenance-Tracker-App/README.md

 The user interface is built for easy navigation and use of the application.
 It includes the following:

 1. The users should be able to make maintenance or repairs request.
+2. The user can modify the request he/she made